DioxusLabs/dioxus/docs/guide/src/components/propsmacro.md

 ### Borrowed Props

-Owning a string works well as long as you only need it in one place.
-But what if we need to pass a String from a `Post` Component to a `TitleCard` subcomponent?
-A naive solution might be to [`.clone()`](https://doc.rust-lang.org/std/clone/trait.Clone.html) the String, creating a copy of it – but this would be inefficient, especially for larger Strings.
+Owning props works well if your props are easy to copy around - like a single number.
+But what if we need to pass a larger data type, like a String from an `App` Component to a `TitleCard` subcomponent?
+A naive solution might be to [`.clone()`](https://doc.rust-lang.org/std/clone/trait.Clone.html) the String, creating a copy of it for the subcomponent – but this would be inefficient, especially for larger Strings.

 Rust allows for something more efficient – borrowing the String as a `&str`.
 Instead of creating a copy, this will give us a reference to the original String – this is what Borrowed Props are for!